News

 Some of the nearly 400 new Canadians from 65 countries take an oath of citizenship at a ceremony in Toronto on July 19, 2024.
 As the federal government looks to drastically reduce its immigration targets over the next few years, the mayors of northern Ontario's largest cities say they need more immigrants to sustain local economies and population.
 THE CANADIAN PRESS/Chris Young

-Statistics Canada's latest estimates suggest Canada's population declined last year, due primarily to a drop in the number of non-permanent immigrants.
+Statistics Canada's latest estimates suggest Canada's population declined last year for the first time since Confederation, due primarily to a drop in the number of non-permanent immigrants.

-StatCan said the permanent immigrant population grew by about 83,000 people in that time frame, a 20 per cent decline compared with the same period in 2024.
+StatCan said the permanent immigrant population grew by about 83,000 people in the final quarter of 2025 — a 20 per cent decline compared to the same period in 2024.

-Ontario remains the top destination for immigrants, according to the report, welcoming 42 per cent of all new arrivals in the fourth quarter of 2025.
+The agency reports Ontario remains the top destination for immigrants, welcoming 42 per cent of all new arrivals in the fourth quarter of 2025.

 Natural population growth in the final three months of 2025 declined by 781 people, meaning there were more deaths than births.

-Canada's natural population growth has long been declining, with nearly all population growth being attributed to immigration in recent years.
+Canada's natural population growth rate has been sliding for a long time and nearly all population growth has been attributed to immigration in recent years.

 The agency said these estimates should be interpreted with caution, as a spike in renewals for work and study permits could lead to larger-than-usual population changes in the coming months.

-When it comes to interprovincial migration, Alberta emerged as the top destination for the 14th consecutive quarter.
+The report says Alberta emerged as the top destination for interprovincial migration for the 14th consecutive quarter.
 The report says just under 3,700 people moved to the province from other parts of Canada in 2025's fourth quarter.

-The latest figures from the Immigration Department show the number of arriving international students and workers continues to decline, with a 28 per cent drop in new arrivals between January 2025 and January 2026.
+The latest figures from Immigration, Refugees and Citizenship Canada show the number of international students and workers arriving continues to decline, with a 28 per cent drop in new arrivals between January 2025 and January 2026.

 The government's immigration levels plan for 2026 plots a continuing reduction in the number of temporary workers and international students over the next three years, after years of rapid growth that peaked in fall 2024.